Alamao4523/CERBERUS-AGI/README.md

 albertosendr@gmail.com

+⸻

-ℹ️ Most iOS automation tools fail under long runtimes or require to be connected permanently to a computer or crash when Jailbreak goes into Safe Mode.
+Most iOS automation tools fail under long runtimes or require to be connected permanently to a computer or crash when Jailbreak goes into Safe Mode.
 CERBERUS is a standalone IOS Software IPA that solves this with TrollStore execution, a dedicated admin daemon, and a self-clean+healing architecture.

 <img width="2048" height="2048" alt="CERBERUS" src="https://github.com/user-attachments/assets/658ca809-4c77-4748-aaa7-172ada24792b" />

-# ✨ About the Project - About Me:
+⸻

 CERBERUS was crafted over 5+ years work.
 Driven by one obsession: PURE stability revolution.
 The only way this can be achieved is to be as native as posible but still remaining truly powerful.